hypre-space/hypre/CONTRIBUTING.md

 7. When reporting bugs or requesting enhancements, be explicit about the expected behavior, the observed behavior, how to reproduce the problem, and any relevant environment or build configuration details.
 8. Add or update tests and documentation when they materially improve confidence in the change, especially for user-facing behavior, APIs, or build options.
 9. Small fixes such as typos, minor documentation updates, or narrowly scoped cleanups can usually be opened directly without prior discussion.

+# AI policy

+1. Use of AI code generation in hypre is allowed but must be disclosed, e.g. by selecting the AI-assisted label on the PR.
+2. By submitting a PR, the author acknowledges that they have reviewed and understand the changes they are proposing.
+3. PR authors are still responsible for correctness, licensing, and attribution of all changes.